-It’s a special story when you hear of a family run business, even more so when it’s a father-son duo at the helm, as are Captains Chris and Seth Ward.
+It’s a special story when you hear of a family-run business, even more so when it’s a father-son duo at the helm, as are Captains Chris and Seth Ward.
 From spending his childhood out on the water to his first tow, Capt.
 Seth has certainly followed in his father’s footsteps.
 Together, the pair services the 74-mile Mississippi coastline and its barrier islands.

 For Capt.
 Seth, it seems like just yesterday he was 8 years old, sitting in the captain’s chair next to his father, Capt.
 Chris, while responding to a boater’s assistance call.
 When the duo reached the member, they were incredibly grateful.
 Capt.
 Chris smoothly hooked up for a tow and they were back underway.
-Seth remembers watching wide-eyed as his farther safely towed the boat in and guided them all back to shore.
+Seth remembers watching wide-eyed as his father safely towed the boat in and guided them all back to shore.
 That was the moment Seth realized his desire to follow in his father’s footsteps.

 “My dad taught me everything I know about the job.
 When I receive a call and head out on the water, I’m confident knowing that I learned the trade from the best,” Capt.
 Seth said.
 “Back in the day, I always thought he was yelling at me, but really he was just trying to pass along an important lesson.
 To this day, I still remember the skills he taught me while I am out on the boat.”